 server.||STALE||The resource was served from Cloudflare’s cache but was expired.
 Cloudflare could not

 contact the origin to retrieve an updated resource.||BYPASS||The origin server instructed Cloudflare to bypass cache via a Cache-Control header set to ||REVALIDATED||The resource is served from Cloudflare’s cache but is stale.
 The resource was revalidated by

 either an ||UPDATING||The resource was served from Cloudflare’s cache and was expired, but the origin web server

 is updating the resource.
 UPDATING is typically only seen for very popular cached resources.||DYNAMIC||Cloudflare does not consider the asset eligible to cache and your Cloudflare settings do not

 explicitly instruct Cloudflare to cache the asset.
 Instead, the asset was requested from the

 origin web server.
-Use Page Rules to implement
+Use Page Rules or Cache Rules to implement

 custom caching options.|